“Just go ahead and collect the data, send it over to us, and we’ll look after it.”

-Gone are the days where international legal advisors could prioritize the free movement of data around the globe to best fit their strategies and resources over current-day compliance regulations that now exist on the very movement of that data.
-Unfortunately, even today, European enterprises continue to allow the unfiltered and unprocessed transfer of data in jurisdictional proceedings outside of the scope of GDPR, despite the existing penalties that exist.
+Gone are the days when international legal advisors could prioritize the free movement of data around the globe to best fit their strategies and resources over current-day compliance regulations that now exist on the very movement of that data.
+Unfortunately, despite existing penalties, European enterprises continue to allow unfiltered and unprocessed data transfer in jurisdictional proceedings outside the scope of GDPR.

-In addition to the protection of personal data that falls within the issues of export control, banking secrecy, intellectual property protection, and other GDPR governed data, we as eDiscovery consultants are asked more than ever to advise our clients and their legal counsel on the meaningful, robust, and secure methodologies available today.
+In addition to protecting personal data that falls within the issues of GDPR-governed data, we, as eDiscovery consultants, are asked to advise our clients and their legal counsel on the methodologies available today.

-In this context, it is a question of leveraging the right approach, the right workflows, and the appropriate tools, each playing a very important role in tackling the data privacy challenge.
-Depending on the procedure and technology, communication challenges must also be considered.
+In this context, it is a question of leveraging the right approach, the proper workflows, and the appropriate tools, each playing a crucial role in tackling the data privacy challenge.
+For example, communication is of the utmost importance.
 Who informs whom, by when, and what role do employees have?

-In this article, we entertain a sensible structure for an eDiscovery process within the context of international data privacy.
+This article presents a sensible structure for an eDiscovery process within international data privacy.
 We believe this process should reflect the following:

 Stage 1: Data Mapping, Identification, and Scoping

-By involving all stakeholders early on, it’s usually possible to quickly identify and locate the relevant data sources that need to be targeted.
+By involving all stakeholders early on, it’s usually possible to quickly identify and locate the relevant data sources.
 Some stakeholders to consider include:

 - Data protection